-Corporate Overview and Scrutiny Committee are invited to comment on the draft Corporate Plan and KPIs for 2016/17 ahead of consideration by Cabinet in July and a full review in 2016.
+Corporate Overview and Scrutiny Committee were invited to comment on the draft Corporate Plan and KPIs for 2016/17 at their meeting on 21 June and ahead of consideration by Cabinet in July and a full review in 2016.
+The feedback is included in this report.

-- 1. Recommendation(s) - 1.1 To comment on the activities for the upcoming year within the Corporate Plan 2016/17 Appendix 1 - 1.2 To comment on the performance framework for 2016/17 and support a full and thorough review of existing KPIs and other performance tools in 2016 in line with recommendations made by Corporate Overview and Scrutiny in 2015/16 Appendix 2 - 1.3 To note the progress and performance against the corporate priorities for 2015/16 Appendix 3 - 2.
-Introduction and Background - 2.1 The Council has an agreed vision and set of corporate priorities which are fundamentally the same as those agreed as part of the Community Strategy consultation exercise in September 2012.
+- 1. Recommendation(s) - 1.1 To agree a full and thorough review of existing KPIs and other performance tools in 2016 in line with recommendations made by Corporate Overview and Scrutiny in 2015/16 - 1.2 To agree the activities for the upcoming year within the Corporate Plan 2016/17 (Appendix 1) and performance framework for 2016/17 (Appendix 2) in the context of a full review in 2016 - 1.3 To note the progress and performance against the corporate priorities for 2015/16 Appendix 3

+2. Introduction and Background

+2.1 The Council has an agreed vision and set of corporate priorities which are fundamentally the same as those agreed as part of the Community Strategy consultation exercise in September 2012.
 These priorities were refreshed slightly in 2015 to take into account the changing relationship between the Council and the community and our role in place shaping and community leadership:-